Black rhino on the Serengeti

 CONSERVATION

-For centuries, the rhino existed largely unchallenged.
-But the advent of high-powered weapons brought a new and deadly enemy: humans.
+For centuries, rhinos lived largely unchallenged.
+But the advent of high-powered weapons brought a new predator: people.
 Over the ages, rhino horn has been used to treat illnesses, especially fevers.
 Yet like our fingernails and hair, rhino horn is made of keratin and has no healing properties.
-In Africa, thousands of rhinos were slaughtered each year just for their horn, used for traditional medicines in Asia and dagger handles in the Middle East.
-By the early 1990s, the population of black rhinos had been reduced by 96 percent and today stands at just over 5,000.
+In Africa, thousands of rhinos were poached each year just for their horn, used for traditional medicines in Asia and dagger handles in the Middle East.
+By the early 1990s, black rhinos had been reduced by 96 percent and today stands at just over 6,000.

-To try to stop the slaughter, African countries began working to protect their rhinos, China no longer approved the use of rhino horn for traditional medicines, and countries in the Middle East promoted dagger handles made of synthetic materials.
+To save rhinos, African countries began working to protect their rhinos, China no longer approved the use of rhino horn for traditional medicines, and countries in the Middle East promoted dagger handles made of synthetic materials.
 These efforts reduced rhino poaching measurably.
-Today, however, that has all changed, and the increasing price paid for rhino horn encourages greedy folks, eager for quick cash and now often affiliated with criminal syndicates, to kill rhinos just for their horns.
+In the early 2000s, however, poaching for rhino horn again grew to unsustainable levels, driven by increased market demand.

 Intensive anti-poaching and habitat protection efforts have helped some rhinos make a comeback.
-Poaching in Indonesia has been almost eliminated, thanks to that country’s Rhino Protection Units.
-But there is still heavy poaching in South Africa; that country’s average loss is about three rhinos per day.
-And there are fears that the Javan rhino may soon become extinct, as so few of them can be found.
+Poaching in Indonesia has been almost eliminated, thanks to their Rhino Protection Units.
+But there is still heavy poaching other countries, especially as the practice continues to grow in parts of Africa and threatens critically endangered species in both Africa and Asia.

-Fewer than 50 Javan rhinos live in a national park on Java, Indonesia, where they are protected; it is believed that there are no Javan rhinos anywhere else.
-And there are now just two northern white rhinos Ceratotherium simum cottoni left on Earth—both of them females, and both in the care of the Ol Pejeta Conservancy in Kenya.
+Only about 70 Javan rhinos remain in a national park on Java, Indonesia, where they are protected; it is believed that there are no Javan rhinos anywhere else.
+And there are now just two northern white rhinos Ceratotherium simum cottoni left on Earth—both of them females, making them functionally extinct.

 Save Wildlife.
 Help us keep this and other species from disappearing forever.